gazbert/bxbot-ui-server/README.md

 Coming soon...

-#Credits
+# Credits
-This app was made possible thanks to the following awesomeness:
+This app was made possible thanks to the following:

 * An excellent [sample app](https://github.com/szerhusenBC/jwt-spring-security-demo)
   demonstrating JWT Authentication with Spring Boot by Stephan Zerhusen.